 Households as consumers have to make two decisions: firstly, how much to consume and how much to save, and secondly, how much to borrow for housing investment.
-Consumption decision is assumed to be made according to the standard consumption function (3).
+Consumption decision is assumed to be made according to the standard consumption function as equation (3).
+Some of the transactions by households are summarized as follows.